algolia/algoliasearch-client-swift/doc/maintenance.md

   `pod trunk register EMAIL` to create one.
 (If you have never registered to Cocoapods, you need to contact one of the pod's owners; `pod trunk info` is your friend.)

+- **Publish the pods.** You have to publish each pod separately:

+    - `pod trunk push --allow-warnings AlgoliaSearch-Client-Swift.podspec`

-- `pod trunk push --allow-warnings`
+    - `pod trunk push --allow-warnings AlgoliaSearch-Offline-Swift.podspec`

     NOTE: Currently, `--allow-warnings` is required.
 We get warnings about useless conditional compilation on iOS 8.0, but iOS 7 is really supported; it's just that it cannot be supported via Cocoapods.